wolpert/svarm/java/README.md

   databases.
 * Shows up as grabbing the connection just hangs.

+#### Gradle version

+There have been issues with plugins like checkstyle if the gradle version is mismatched.
+Officially the version in the gradle-wrapper.properties is the version we should build with.
+7.6 as of last checked.

 ## Package layout.

 Layout is based on the Managed Model format updated for Dropwizard/Dagger